Religion in Japan: Buddhism

 When the shogunate took power in the 12th century and the administrative capital moved to Kamakura, more forms of Buddhism arrived.
-The most popular was Zen, which became the most popular type of Buddhism of that time.
-Two schools of Zen were established, Rinzai and Sōtō; a third, Ōbaku, formed in 1661.
+The most culturally influential was Zen, which focused on meditation and attaining enlightenment in this life.
+Two schools of Zen were established, Rinzai and Sōtō.
+A third, Ōbaku, formed in 1661.

 With the Meiji Restoration in 1868 and its accompanying centralisation of imperial power and modernisation of the state, Shinto was made the state religion.
 An order of elimination of mutual influence of Shinto and Buddhism was also enacted, followed by a movement to thoroughly eradicate Buddhism from Japan.